Ready to upgrade your wardrobe, Portland-style? Turn heads with the latest fashions from these celebrated Portland designers of color.

 Born in Brooklyn to parents of Jamaican and Belizean descent, Christopher Bevans graduated from the Fashion Institute of Technology.
 Bevans then worked for Sean John and began designing for stars like Kanye West, Prince, Jay Z and LeBron James.
 In 2006, Bevans moved to Portland to serve as Nike’s global design director of urban apparel.
 These days, he’s breaking new fashion ground with DYNE, a technologically advanced line of men’s athletic and outerwear.

-Raised in in Seoul, South Korea, Sunjin Lee attended the city’s prestigious Sookmyung Women’s University, studying architectural and urban design.
+Raised in Seoul, South Korea, Sunjin Lee attended the city’s prestigious Sookmyung Women’s University, studying architectural and urban design.
 But after designing her own wedding dress — influenced, of course, by architectural forms and silhouettes — Lee decided to change careers.
-She moved halfway around the world to Portland to become a bridal gown designer, working under the name Haven Brill.
+She moved halfway around the world to Portland to become a bridal gown designer.
 Lee now boasts a lengthy lookbook of stunning white dresses, each of which is handcrafted in her Portland studio.

 Project Runway superfans will recognize Portlander Brady Lange from his stint on Under the Gunn, a 2014 Project Runway spinoff.
 An Art Institute of Portland graduate, Lange fosters hip, youthful vibes with fun prints, clashing patterns and wacky props.
 A 2015 runway show in Portland featured rainbow swim briefs, bubble gun-wielding models and shirts emblazoned with illustrations of lions.